Andy Clyde: Television career

-Clyde's last theatrical film was released in 1956, after which he worked mostly in television, having appeared on Rod Cameron's syndicated series City Detective.
+Clyde began working in the new TV industry in 1952, making guest appearances in established series.
+He appeared in Rod Cameron's syndicated series City Detective.
 On The Pepsi-Cola Playhouse and Studio 57 in 1954 and 1955, respectively, he portrayed Tom Harper in the episode "Santa's Old Suit," with co-star Jane Darwell.
-Clyde guest-starred in several other early series too, including The People's Choice, Soldiers of Fortune, My Little Margie, The Bob Cummings Show, and Lock Up.
+Clyde guested in several other early series as well, including The People's Choice, Soldiers of Fortune, My Little Margie, The Bob Cummings Show, and (as a crafty rural detective) Lock Up.

 He appeared in two children's programs: as Colonel Jack in four episodes of Circus Boy and as Homer Tubbs in four segments of ABC's western series The Adventures of Rin Tin Tin.